Clarifai/old-docs/api-guide/search/annotation-search/combine-or-negate.md

 # Combine or negate

 You can also combine searches.
 Unlike our legacy search, in annotation search, `Filter` and `Rank` is a list of `Annotation` objects.
 Filtered annotations will be ANDed.
 When you combine both `Filter` and `Rank`, filter will be applied before ranking annotations.
-This is important because on large applications the filtering can speedup the
+This is important because on large applications the filtering can speedup the overall query drastically before doing a ranking by limiting the result set.

 {% tabs %}
 {% tab title="gRPC Java" %}